OnToologyUser/Transparent-Relations-Ontology/README.md

 The quality is checked by executing different tests:

 * [ROBOT](https://github.com/ontodev/robot) processes that are defined in a Makefile (`robot/Makefile`):
   * [Report](http://robot.obolibrary.org/report#report-level-error): this is based on [SPARQL](https://www.w3.org/TR/sparql11-query/) [queries](http://robot.obolibrary.org/report_queries/) that are collected in an specific profile (`robot/tro_report_profile`) with their respective log level (Error, Warn, Info).
-New queries can be defined as per [ROBOT instructions](http://robot.obolibrary.org/report#profiles).
 To execute locally (Specially to see the HTML report generated), run `make report --directory ./robot`.
+  * [Verify](http://robot.obolibrary.org/verify) is used to define quality rules as SPARQL queries, see for example `robot/verify-comment.rq`.
+To execute locally run `make verify --directory ./robot`
   * [Reason](http://robot.obolibrary.org/reason) applies automatic inference to the ontology, which is used in this case to simply ensure the ontology is consistent.
 To execute locally, run `make reason --directory ./robot`.
 * [OQuaRE metrics report](https://github.com/tecnomod-um/oquare-metrics), based on the [OQuaRE framework](https://semantics.inf.um.es/oquare/), in `oquare/`.

-A [GitHub actions](https://github.com/mikel-egana-aranguren/Transparent-Relations-Ontology/actions) workflow checks the quality after every push or pull request to `develop` with changes in the `development/` directory as defined in the GitHub Actions YAML file: `.github/workflows/quality.yml` (If you want to skip quality checks, add `[skip actions]` to the commit message).

-**Important note**: every time OQuaRE is executed new files appear in GitHub, so pull to your local repo regularly.
+A [GitHub actions](https://github.com/mikel-egana-aranguren/Transparent-Relations-Ontology/actions) workflow checks the quality after every push or pull request to `develop` with changes in the `development/` directory as defined in the GitHub Actions YAML file: `.github/workflows/quality.yml` (If you want to skip quality checks, add `[skip actions]` to the commit message). **Important note**: every time OQuaRE is executed new files appear in GitHub, so pull to your local repo regularly.

 ### Documentation